Wednesday, December 21, 2016

 First Showing in Paris

 An intriguing story about America's Answer has never been told before: the movie was first shown in France, not in the U.S.A.
 It was first exhibited at the Gaumont Palace in Paris on June 26, 1918, to a a special audience including Field Marshal Joffre as well as the British and American ambassador.
-The man who was very much instrumental in producing this movie also hasn't been mentioned before: Edward B. Hatrick, head of Hearst's I.N.S. photo and newsreel service.
+The man who was very much instrumental in producing this movie also hasn't been mentioned before: Edgar B. Hatrick, head of Hearst's I.N.S. photo and newsreel service.
 In April 1918, the CPI sent Hatrick to France to report on the motion picture coverage of the war by the U.S. Signal Corps.
 His film work in France has been described in more detail in our book American Cinematographers in the Great War.

-Accoording to this trade paper report in Moving Picture World, Hatrick was sent to Europe as a special representative of George Creel, chairman of the Committee on Public Information, America's wartime propaganda agency.
+According to this trade paper report in Moving Picture World, Hatrick was sent to Europe as a special representative of George Creel, chairman of the Committee on Public Information, America's wartime propaganda agency.
 He was given a six months leave of absence by his chief William Randolph Hearst.
 While supervising the production of war films, Hatrick was accompanied by cinematographer C..J.
 Hubbell.
 During this time in France Hatrick also reportedly supervised principal photography for America's Answer.

 Here is Hatrick's own story about making this movie, as published in the trade paper Moving Picture World of August 17, 1918 and in the Washington News, September 1918.